 Kids Can Tag Along

 Some all-inclusive hotels are strictly adults-only, but you’ll also find age-specific kids clubs at spots like Atlantis, where children ages six to 10 can act as dolphin trainers for the day and even toddlers are attended to.
-Baha Mar also boasts its own Explorer’s Club with a daily program that mixes eco-exploration with animal interactions and activities, meaning your ladies can prep for the wedding knowing the kids will be occupied all day long.
+Baha Mar also boasts its own Explorer’s Club with a daily program that mixes eco-exploration with animal interactions and activities, meaning all guardians can prep for the wedding knowing the kids will be occupied all day long.

 Celeb Chef Restaurants